Setophaga graciae graciae

 Documentation: Photograph: 4 May 2008 Crescent Lake NWR, Garden Co (Brogie 2009).

-Taxonomy: Four subspecies are recognized, three of which occur from Mexico south to Nicaragua, and one in the US: graciae, breeding from southwestern US and northwest Mexico south to northern Sinaloa (Stacier and Guzy 2002).
-The Nebraska bird is presumed graciae.
+Taxonomy: Four subspecies are recognized, three of which occur from Mexico south to Nicaragua, and one in the US: graciae, breeding from southwestern US and northwest Mexico south to northern Sinaloa (Stacier and Guzy 2020).
+The Nebraska birds are presumed graciae.

 Spring: There is a single record: